nordcraftengine/documentation/docs/connecting-data/working-with-apis/index.md

 ## GraphQL explorer

-Nordcraft provides a GraphQL explorer for you to build GraphQL queries.
+Nordcraft provides a GraphQL explorer for you to build GraphQL queries for GraphQL APIs.
 After connecting a GraphQL API, click on the `Add field` button to start building your query.

 ![The edit API dialog is open for a GraphQL API connection.
 A button named Add Field is highlighted with a white border to the right of the API connection details.|16/9](graphql-add-field.webp 'Add a field to a GraphQL query')